top of page

 Responsibility: rest

 Do you know the Word says, at the born-again moment, your spirit was made perfect?
 Not your practical behavior, but your spirit, where God Himself dwells in a new Holy of Holies.
 For that Presence to dwell inside us He must have a space that is perfect and perfectly holy.
 This is impossible in our body and soul, which are still in a sanctification process.
 An instantaneous new creation miracle in our spirit, however, whereby it is made perfect and perfectly holy, provides Him that place.
-This is what Hebrews tries to explain, over and over and over.
+This is what the book of Hebrews tries to explain, over and over and over.

-Because of justification's perfect and finished work in our spirit--a new creation in the core entity of our being--our spirituality can calm down into a restful security.
+Because of justification's perfect, finished work in our spirit--a new creation in the core entity of our being--our spirituality can calm down into a restful security.
 Hebrews calls this amazing privilege "an anchor for the soul".
-Hebrews 6:19 (NIV): We have this hope as an anchor for the soul, firm and secure.
-When you know deep down the Ultimate Judge has declared you perfectly and eternally righteous, you breathe an eternal sigh of relief and enter a Sabbath-rest about your eternity.
-Hebrews, again, tells us this in 4:3 (NIV): Now we who have believed enter that rest...
+Hebrews 6:19 (NIV): We have this hope as an anchor for the soul, firm and secure...

 Summary & Takeaway